The Sweetest Taboo

 "The Sweetest Taboo" is a song by English band Sade from their second studio album, Promise (1985).
-It was released on 12 October 1985 as the album's lead single.
+It was released in October 1985 as the album's lead single.
 While the song peaked at number 31 on the UK Singles Chart, it fared considerably better in the United States, where it reached number five on the Billboard Hot 100 in March 1986, remaining in the top 40 for 13 weeks.
 It also became the band's second consecutive number-one single on the Billboard Adult Contemporary chart, following "Smooth Operator".

+Music video

+The music video for the song, directed by Brian Ward, features the band playing in a loft space in New York City while Sade reflects on the man in her life, interspersed with desert scenes showing their time together.
+The desert scenes were filmed in Andalusia, Spain, as was "Never as Good as the First Time" also from the album Promise.
+The storyline was continued in the video to follow-up single "Is It a Crime?".

 Reception

 Tanya Rena Jefferson of AXS stated, "The group allows the song to shine with its mellow and uptempo flavor.
 Sade sings proudly and boldly about how she is given love which brings out the best in her.
 The quiet storm vibe allows one to stand and groove dance to the soulful peaceful sound of the song."